 This scholarship is named in honor of the late Rear Admiral Samuel Eliot Morison, USNR, an eminent naval and maritime historian and winner of the Pulitzer Prize.
 The scholarship provides a cash award to an active duty commissioned officer of the U.S. Navy or the U.S. Marine Corps with demonstrated leadership potential and high academic qualifications who is already pursuing graduate study in history, international relations, or a related field.
 The award is to help pay for expenses related to research, travel, and the purchase of books or other educational materials related to the officer’s program of study.
 Initiated in 1993, the scholarship has been awarded to 22 researchers.

 This grant is named in honor of the late Rear Admiral Ernest M. Eller, USN, a former director of naval history, for his contributions to naval history.
 The grant is intended to assist a graduate student in the research and writing of U.S. naval history in the fulfillment of the requirements of a master’s or doctoral degree by helping to defray the costs of travel, living expenses, and document duplication related to the research process for a master’s thesis or doctoral dissertation.
 NHHC has awarded six grants in this category since 2011.
-From 1991–2009, NHHC recognized 26 applicants with the Rear Admiral Ernest M. Eller Prize for Articles.
+From 1991–2009, NHHC recognized 26 applicants with the Rear Admiral Ernest M. Eller Prize.